andrew-candela/crypto-tracker/README.md

 ## Creating infra with Terraform

-Use the terraform files to generate the following ifra:
+Use the terraform files to generate the following infra:

 - a postgres database and VPC etc
-- the lambda functions and permissions
+- the lambda functions and needed roles and policies
 - API gateway stuff

 You will need to first [install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)